Choosing the right DNA testing method: Genotyping vs sequencing explained

 Targeted gene panels involve pre-selecting a set of sequences (usually protein-coding genes) to test in order to look for known disease-causing genetic variants.
 Targeted Gene Panels are a two step process where DNA is first filtered to capture only the pre-selected set of sequences or "targets."
 Then the captured DNA is sent off to be sequenced.

 For example, a person with a family history of breast cancer may be tested for a panel of a few dozen genes that are known to cause breast cancer.
 As another example, a child or young adult who has unexplained epilepsy/seizures would be tested for a completely different set of genes known to cause epilepsy.
-There are hundreds of genes that are known to cause epilepsy when their sequence is changed, and an epilepsy gene panel would test of all of these genes at once.
+There are hundreds of genes that are known to cause epilepsy when their sequence is changed, and an epilepsy gene panel would tests all of them at once.

 For diagnosing rare and chronic disease, gene panels can often find the genetic variant causing the condition, but sometimes result in a "diagnostic odyssey" where nothing is found in the panel, and further testing needs to be done, sometimes taking years to find the cause of disease.
 For this reason, panel sequencing has started to be replaced by exome sequencing for many genetic disorders.